Cooking On The Ranch

 Note: All combination measurement amounts are for 4, 6-inch street taco flour tortillas.

-THAI ONE ON, Pizza Tortilla Recipe
+THAI ONE ON, Pizza Tortilla Recipe – Makes 4 Mini Pizzas

 Thai Peanut Sauce, Jalapeno and Peanuts

-Thai Pizza made with flour tortillas
+Thai Tortilla Pizza made on flour tortillas.

 • 2 cloves garlic – fine chopped